ArminJo/PWMMotorControl/README.md

 ### Version 1.9.1 - a 2.0.0 pre release
 - MecanumWheelCar support.
 - IMUCarData improved.
+- Renamed instance from RobotCarPWMMotorControl to RobotCar.
+- Added Voltage handling functions like getVoltageAdjustedSpeedPWM() etc.

 ### Version 1.9.0 - a 2.0.0 pre release
 - Removed all *Compensated functions, compensation now is always active.